Water is essential for us to survive and thrive, so why is it so difficult for many to stay hydrated?

 The 15 Day Challenge includes staying hydrated as a key component of a healthy lifestyle.
 But if you’re not used to drinking enough water, it can be a difficult habit to maintain.

-These 10 tips can help you incorporate water into your everyday routine and make staying hydrated second nature!
+These five tips can help you incorporate water into your everyday routine and make staying hydrated second nature!

 1. Connect water to your daily routine.